bdslab/STAlign/README.md

 ## STAlignWorkbench.jar usage examples

-* `> java -jar STAlignWorkbench.jar -f TestWorkBench1`
+* `> java -jar STAlignWorkbench.jar -f examples/tRNA`

-Processes all the files in folder "`TestWorkBench1`".
-Each file is read as an RNA secondary structure with arbitrary pseudoknots.
-Comma-separated values files "`STAlignProcessedStructures.csv`" and "`STAlignComparisonResults.csv`" are created in the folder "`TestWorkBench1`".
-The former contains the description of all the structures that were found and correctly processed.
-The latter contains, for each pair of processed structures, the STA Distance between the two structures and execution time information.
+Processes all the files in folder `tRNA`.
+Each file is read as a PDB file or Arc Annotated Sequence format.
+Comma-separated values files `STAlignProcessedStructures.csv` and `STAlignComparisonResults.csv` are created in the folder "`tRNA`".
+The former contains the description of all the biomolecules that were found and correctly processed.
+The latter contains, for each pair of processed biomolecules, the ASA Distance between the two correspondig structural trees and execution time information.

-* `>java -jar STAlignWorkbench.jar -f TestWorkBench1 -o stucts.csv
-cmpr.csv -n my-config.txt`
+* `>java -jar STAlignWorkbench.jar -f examples/tRNA -o stucts.csv cmpr.csv -n my-config.txt`

-Processes all the files in folder `TestWorkBench1` as above but produce the description of processed structures in file `structs.csv` and comparison results in file `cmpr.csv`.
+Processes all the files in folder `tRNA` as above but produce the description of processed structures in file `structs.csv` and comparison results in file `cmpr.csv`.
 Instead of using `STAling-config.txt` default configuration file, use `my-config.txt` as